jdw1996/cryptopals/README.md

 My solutions to the [Matasano Cryptopals challenges](https://cryptopals.com/).

-I'm using these challenges to learn more about cryptography, but also to learn new languages and language features.
-At the moment I'm focusing on Java, but I do plan on working through them in a number of languages.

 ## Building and Running the Programs

 For each challenge, I've created a program that prints the solution to the terminal.
-I've tested all of the solutions in Ubuntu; they may or may not work on other operating systems.
+I've tested all of the solutions in Ubuntu 16.04; they may or may not work on other operating systems.
 I'll note any non-standard libraries that I use.

 ### Haskell